kdavies4/ModelicaRes/README.txt

 Installation
 ~~~~~~~~~~~~

 First, install the dependencies.
-SciPy_ >= 0.10.0 must be installed according
+Most are installed automatically, but
-to the instructions at http://www.scipy.org/install.html.
-The GUIs require
+SciPy_ >= 0.10.0 must be installed according to the instructions at
-Qt_, which can be installed via PyQt4_, guidata_, or PySide_.
-The rest of the
+http://www.scipy.org/install.html.
+The GUIs require Qt_, which can be installed
-dependencies are installed automatically by the setuptools_ module.
+via PyQt4_, guidata_, or PySide_.

 Then install ModelicaRes.
 The easiest way is to use pip_::